shinhugh/base/readme.md

 ### Logout

 The client should send a `POST` request to the `/api/logout` endpoint.
-The request body must contain the refresh token in JSON format as such:
+The request body should contain the refresh token in JSON format as such:

 ```
 {